stghn/stghn/README.md

 ##  👋 Hi there and welcome to my GitHub page
 ### About Me <a href="https://orcid.org/0000-0002-5090-728X"> <img alt="ORCID" src="https://img.shields.io/badge/ORCID-A6CE39?logo=ORCID&logoColor=white&style=?style=plastic&logo=appveyor" /> </a>

-<div style="text-align: justify"> I am a <b>Quantitative Geneticist</b> working as a supported scientist for <b>USDA-ARS in Animal Genomics and Improvement Laboratory</b> and have experience to implement the genetic and genomic approaches to optimize the productivity and sustainability of dairy cattle. </div> <br/>
+<div style="text-align: justify"> I am a <b>Quantitative Geneticist</b> working as a support scientist for <b>USDA-ARS in Animal Genomics and Improvement Laboratory</b> and have experience to implement the genetic and genomic approaches to optimize the productivity and sustainability of dairy cattle. </div> <br/>

 -  I’m currently working on **Feed Efficiency project for dairy cows** nationally and internationally. 🐄 📝 🧬